 Our principal source of liquidity will be dividend payments and other fees received from Illinois Casualty and ICC Realty, LLC.
 Illinois Casualty is restricted by the insurance laws of Illinois as to the amount of dividends or other distributions it may pay to us.
 Under Illinois law, there is a maximum amount that may be paid by Illinois Casualty during any twelve-month period.
-Illinois Casualty may pay dividends to us after notice to, but without prior approval of the Illinois Department of Insurance in an amount "not to exceed" the greater of (i) 10% of the surplus as regards policyholders of Illinois Casualty for the period covered by such annual statement.
+Illinois Casualty may pay dividends to us after notice to, but without prior approval of the Illinois Department of Insurance in an amount "not to exceed" the greater of (i) 10% of the surplus as regards policyholders of Illinois Casualty as reported on its most recent annual statement filed with the Illinois Department of Insurance, or (ii) the statutory net income of Illinois Casualty for the period covered by such annual statement.
 Dividends in excess of this amount are considered "extraordinary" and are subject to the approval of the Illinois Department of Insurance.